tlwl19/EGL314/README.md

 <br>

-To change the images :
+To change the images:

+To generate random luck percentage and to check for valid DoB input :
 ```
 def change_img():
     for i in range(len(options)) :